Soil Hydro-driver idea

 - Uses Recycled plastic lumber struts

-- Slats are attached using TurboCoach screws for easy replacement
+- Slats are attached using TurboCoach screws for easier replacement

 - Open stone-retaining mesh base from 25mm x 25mm Galvanised Welded mesh (19 gauge)

 - Drilled holes in elongated plastic struts to allow a metal stake to be slotted across the top to act as a swivel / attachment point

 - A half buckets worth of large conker sized flints (non permeable) stones are poured into each half of the stack once its sunken into planting bed.
 Filling just under the level of the first slat (2-3 inches of stones).
 No shortage of large flinty stones in West Essex.

 Thanks to EcoPlastic of Leicester for supplying the recycled plastic struts / stakes and expertise.

 Science behind the Pallet wood Hydro-driver.

 The Pallet wood Hydro-drivers main task is as a ‘soil moisture level‘ moderator.
 It achieves this using mainly a physics principle called the ‘Stack Effect‘.
 But also the large conker sized flints or stones within the Hydro-driver void suck in the cold early dawn temps which then as the sun rises, moisture is drawn out of the soil and condenses onto these cold stones via the large air gaps between the flinty stones.
 As the ambient air temperature begins to rise (Sun rises) and air flows across the narrow opening of our Hydro-driver.
 An uplift of this warmed, moisture heavy air is created and is wicked away.